 The Spruce / Evgeniya Vlasova

 Weeping willows are fast-growing trees, gaining more than two feet per year.
-They generally top out at around 30 to 50 feet in height and spread.
-The tree’s branches gracefully arch downward, and in the late winter or early spring, small yellow flowers appear.
-The wood of weeping willows is notoriously weak, so this is not a tree to have hanging over structures.
+This is a tree that needs a lot of space, not just because of its height and spread but also because its shallow roots clog sewers and drains.
+The tree’s branches gracefully arch downward but unfortunately, the wood of weeping willows is notoriously weak, so this is not a tree to have hanging over structures.
 Pruning should occur in the late winter or early spring.

 -